rust-lang/chalk/book/src/engine/major_concepts.md

 There are three types of completely opaque `HhGoal`s that Chalk can solve:
 `Unify`, `DomainGoal`, and `CannotProve`.
-Unlike the other types of goals, these three cannot be simiplified any further. `Unify` is the goal of unifying any two types. `DomainGoal` is any goal that can solve by applying a [`ProgramClause`].
+Unlike the other types of goals, these three cannot be simplified any further. `Unify` is the goal of unifying any two types. `DomainGoal` is any goal that can solve by applying a [`ProgramClause`].
 To solve this, more `Goal`s may generated.
 Finally, `CannotProve` is a special goal that *cannot* be proven true or false.